Vegan Chocolate Cupcakes with Chocolate Buttercream Frosting [GF]

 Substitutions

-• Nut-Free - Use a nut-free plant-based milk such as oat instead of almond.
+• Nut-Free - Use nut-free plant-based milk such as oat instead of almond.

 vegan chocolate cupcakes on a white plate with others around it